intel-iot-devkit/computer-vision-inference-tutorials/0-setup/README.md

 	* A processor with Intel® Iris® Pro graphics or HD Graphics
 	* No discrete graphics card installed (required by OpenCL™)
 	* No drivers for other GPUs installed, or libraries built with support for other GPUs
-		*Note:* If you're not sure that you meet all these requirements for the GPU, that's ok, we provide a script for you to check compatibility.
+		**Note:** If you're not sure that you meet all these requirements for the GPU, that's ok, we provide a script for you to check compatibility.

 ## Get the code
 ### Clone this repository
 ```
 git clone https://github.com/intel-iot-devkit/computer-vision-inference-tutorials.git
 ```
+This will take a few minutes.

 ## Check your system requirements
 This script will check your system for required hardware and software before installation.
 ```